 But it gets complicated.

-The problem with a color-blind stance is that it often co-opts the language of civil rights in order to oppose civil rights.
+One problem with a color-blind stance is that it often co-opts the language of civil rights in order to oppose civil rights.
 Eric Knowles and his colleagues (2009) talk about “motivated construals” of color blindness, meaning that people use color-blind language in order to sound egalitarian when, quite frankly, they aren’t.

 Knowles et al. (2009) found that White people who believe that it’s OK for some groups of people to have higher social standing than others (i.e., a high Social Dominance Orientation) were just as likely as egalitarian Whites to use civil-rights-type language to explain their positions.
 However, rather than focusing on social equality broadly defined (distributive justice), they focused on making sure that individual people were treated the same in specific instances.
 Are people of color more likely to attend schools with high drop-out rates?
 Not an issue, from this perspective, because we shouldn’t concern ourselves with distributive justice, and we shouldn’t attend to the race of the students anyway.
 Are there college scholarships available only for Latinos or African Americans?
 That’s a problem, because it violates a belief in procedural justice that demands that race be excluded from consideration.
 In the Knowles et al. study, this was especially true for those who reported feeling threatened by gains made by people of color, saying that progress made by other groups would come at the expense of White people.
 Very motivated construals.

-Those who are color-blind, then, can carry that so far that they fail to see race even in the midst of outright racial discrimination.
+Those who profess to be color-blind, then, can carry that so far that they fail to see race even in the midst of outright racial discrimination.
 Not seeing race apparently means never seeing race, even when it’s staring us in the face.
 Perhaps that is why the Pew Research Center found that only one in three White Americans say that the events in Ferguson, Missouri, in 2014, raised important questions about race in America (compared with four out of five African Americans).

 Intentionally or not, a color blind approach says, in effect, “Let’s freeze everything just as it is, with the lion’s share of resources controlled by White people.
 But let’s also pretend not to notice, and claim that we’re doing this in order to be non-racist.”

 I think that’s one reason why many people can genuinely, honestly not see the racism in such obviously racist symbols as the Confederate flag and the mascot for the Washington Redskins.
-“Heritage or hate” is a false choice, obviously–given our history, the clear answer is “both.”
+“Heritage or hate” is a false choice, obviously–given our history, the clear answer, often, is “both.”
 The arguments, however, for “heritage not hate” sound naive and innocent, in part, because at one level they are.
 That’s why it’s so difficult to tell the difference between arguments for the Confederate flag and arguments for the Washington mascot.
 They are the same arguments, drawing from the same well of ideas.
 Click on the mascot/flag to see if you can tell which arguments have been offered for the flag, and which for the mascot.
 See if you can do better than I did (only 9 of 16).

-Note that this is true of young people, as well as older adults.
-Most (though not all) research studies are carried out on college students, after all, who are a convenient, captive, population for researchers who work at universities.
 Regardless of our age, if we try to get beyond race by pretending that it has no effect, we are going to continue to be stuck where we are right now.
 Those who say that the younger generation has moved beyond race are contributing to the color-blind fallacy, declaring victory in order to call off the effort.

 Race is difficult for me